Rakuten Mobile Saikyo Park Miyagi: Field

 From its opening in 1950 until 2004, Miyagi Stadium's playing field featured a natural grass outfield and a dirt infield; the distances from home plate to the outfield wall were symmetrical: 91.4 m to the foul poles and 122 m to the center field wall.
 Rakuten's first renovation of the stadium prior to the 2005 season dramatically changed the field.
-The foul poles were pushed back to 101.5 m, the longest in NPB at the time, and also extended the left- and right-center field walls to 117 m.
+The foul poles were pushed back to 101.5 m, the longest in NPB at the time, and the left- and right-center field walls were extended to 117 m.
 Two seating sections were also constructed on the field along the first and third baselines, greatly reducing the stadium's foul territory.
 Additionally, this renovation converted the natural grass and dirt playing field to an artificial surface using FieldTurf.
 This artificial turf had to be replaced once after the 2007 season.
-The outfield dimensions changed one last time during the 2012–13 offseason when two new seating sections were built in left- and right-center fields that protruded from the existing outfield seating.
-These new sections effectively created a "lucky zone" on the field, a Japanese term that describes moving an outfield wall to make hitting home runs easier.
-The additions reshaped Rakuten Seimei Park Miyagi's field to its current dimensions of 100.1 m to each foul pole and 116 m and 122 metres to the outfield walls in left/right-center and center fields, respectively.
+The outfield dimensions changed again during the 2012–13 offseason when two new seating sections were built in left- and right-center fields that protruded from the existing outfield seating.
+These new sections effectively created a "lucky zones" on the field, a Japanese term that describes moving an outfield wall to make hitting home runs easier.
+The additions reshaped the field dimensions to 100.1 m to each foul pole, 116 m to the outfield walls in left/right-center, 122 metres to dead center.
+These lucky zones were then enlarged before the 2026 season with the installation of two new 1.8 to 2 m high outfield walls in left/right-center fields.
+The new, lower fences kept the dimensions to left, right, and center fields unchanged, however the distances to left-center and right center fields changed to 110 m and 112 m, respectively.

 Miyagi Stadium's artificial turf was eventually removed and natural grass was again introduced prior to the start of the 2016 season.
+At the time, it was the only natural grass field in the Pacific League.
 Originally, when arranging for the turf conversion, the ballpark's infield dirt was supposed to feature the red clay used in Major League Baseball (MLB) stadiums instead of the black soil used in Koshien Stadium's infield.
 Ultimately, black dirt was used, and Hanshin Engei, the company in charge of Koshien's ground maintenance, assisted in its upkeep throughout 2016.
 Red clay did eventually find its way on to the field, however, starting in the 2021 season.
-After star pitcher Masahiro Tanaka returned to the Eagles that season after playing in MLB, Rakuten converted the mount from its soft black dirt to the hard, red, MLB-style soil preferred by Tanaka.
-Today, Miyagi Stadium is the only completely natural grass and dirt field in the Pacific League.
+After star pitcher Masahiro Tanaka returned to the Eagles that season after playing in MLB, Rakuten converted the mound from its soft black dirt to the hard, red, MLB-style soil preferred by Tanaka.
+During the 2024–25 offseason, the grass in foul territory and the outfield's warning track were replaced with Mizuno's MS CRAFT artificial turf.
+Today, Miyagi Stadium is one of only four NPB primary home ballparks to feature a natural grass field.